diegomors/scripts/README.md

 ### setObjectMetadataOnS3.sh

+* You can set only one HTTP header for each execution.

 Execute with --apply to execute final command and set HTTP header.
 View log in success.out and error.out.
 ```shell
 $ ./setObjectMetadataOnS3.sh "Content-Disposition" "attachment" --apply